offa/nvim-config/README.md

 # nvim config

 This is a fork of the great Spf13-vim distribution.
-It targets mainly on Neovim and uses Plug-vim as plugin manager.
+It targets mainly on Neovim and uses vim-plug as plugin manager.

 ## License